facundop3/nearbyRestaurants/README.md

 #### Questions:

-How to indicate change the way the response from search restaurants is sorted?
+How to indicate the way the response from search restaurants is sorted?